Re: RPM trace of soft launch

 I'd try lowering the two step first, but you might need to play with the suspension a little to help it spin.
 Depending on what it's doing it might like less air in the tire to let it get some wheel speed, or maybe even tighten up the rebound on the shock so it doesn't hit the tire so hard.

-Andy you are right it could probably benefit from a slightly looser converter, and slightly more RPM on the shift too, but I don't think that's causing the issue you're pointing out.
 I think you are correct.
 It is a four link car with double adjustable coil over shocks so there is plenty of adjustment that can be made.
 Lowering the two step makes sense to me since right now there isn't a lot of room between the two step and the stall speed.
 A looser converter also makes sense as does more RPM at the shift point.
-I think the car is running low 9's right now but the Moroso calculator says it should run high 8's given the power to weight ratio.
-So the guy has a few tenths hidden in the chassis, tires, converter, etc.

 01/20/23 10:06 AM